All About the Incentivized Testnet for the tea Protocol

-- Receiving test tokens: Owners of registered software projects can experience and report on the process of claiming the test tokens distributed by the protocol’s Proof-of-Contribution rewards system on a daily basis.
+- Receiving test tokens: Owners of registered software projects can experience and report on the process of claiming the test tokens distributed by the protocol’s teaRank rewards system on a daily basis.

-- Staking tokens to a software package: Project owners and protocol users can experiment with staking test tokens to software projects in the tea Protocol.
+- Staking tokens to a software package: Project owners and protocol users can experiment with staking testnet TEA tokens to software projects in the tea Protocol.

-- Compromising teaRank: The teaRank algorithm can be tested by users creating software that attempts to yield maximum token rewards with minimal value created by the software.
+- Compromising teaRank: teaRank scoring can be tested by users creating software that attempts to yield maximum token rewards with minimal value created by the software.

 - Testing a project being forked: The process of forking (duplicating) software projects can be tested by users.

-The tea Protocol uses TEA tokens to incentivize participation in the tea network.
-The tea Testnet uses an incentive structure that replicates the incentive structure planned for tea’s mainnet, with additional rewards (points) available to protocol testers who participate in various activities.
-Eligible participants in the tea Testnet can earn virtual, non-transferable points by completing various tasks within the protocol.
+The tea Protocol uses testnet TEA tokens to incentivize participation in the tea‘s testing phase.
+The tea Incentivized Testnet uses an incentive structure that replicates the incentive structure planned for tea’s Mainnet, with additional rewards (points) available to protocol testers who participate in various activities.
+Eligible participants in the tea Incentivized Testnet can earn virtual, non-transferable points by completing various tasks within the protocol.

-Let’s take a look at how users can earn rewards during tea’s testnet phase:
+Let’s take a look at how users can earn rewards during tea’s Incentivized Testnet phase:

-- Onboarding software projects to the tea Protocol: Owners of impactful open-source projects can earn points and testnet rewards for onboarding their software to tea.
+- Onboarding software projects to the tea Protocol: Owners of impactful open-source projects can earn points and Incentivized Testnet rewards for onboarding their software to tea.

 - Maintaining software projects on the tea Protocol: Project owners can earn points and daily test token rewards for maintaining their software on tea.

-- Staking test tokens to registered software projects: Participants who stake tokens to support registered projects that comply with the protocol’s rules can expect to be rewarded with a consistent stream of test tokens.
+- Staking test tokens to registered software projects: Participants who stake tokens to support registered projects that comply with the protocol’s rules can expect to be rewarded with a consistent stream of testnet TEA tokens.

 - Identifying and reporting software bugs: The tea Protocol is rewarding network participants who identify and report software errors—in both the tea Protocol and projects registered with the tea network.
 Core developers will be organizing and sponsoring incentivized challenge events to encourage users to attempt to compromise the protocol.